-Motivated by the results obtained for the Waring-like problem in the case of non-abelian finite simple groups (see \cite{LarsenShalev2009}, \cite{LarsenShalevTiep2011} and \cite{LarsenShalevTipe2019}), Larsen asked the question (see \cite{Kishore2022}) if every element of $M_n(\mathbb K)$ can be written as a sum of two $k$-th powers for large enough $\mathbb K$.
+Motivated by the results obtained for the Waring-like problem in the case of non-abelian finite simple groups (see \cite{LarsenShalev2009}, \cite{LarsenShalevTiep2011} and \cite{LarsenShalevTipe2019}), Larsen asked the question (see \cite{Kishore2022}) if every element of $M_n(\mathbb K)$ can be written as a sum of two $k$-th powers for ``large enough'' $\mathbb K$.
 This question is answered in the affirmative in a series of two papers~\cite{Kishore2022} and~\cite{KishoreSingh2022} over finite fields $\mathbb F_q$.
-In particular, in~\cite{KishoreSingh2022} it is shown that (see Theorem 1.1) there exists a constant $\mathcal N(k)$ (which depends only on $k$) such that for all $q> \mathcal N(k)$ the word map given by $X^k + Y^k$ is surjective on $M_n(\mathbb F_q)$.
+In particular, in~\cite{KishoreSingh2022} it is shown that (see Theorem 1.1) there exists a constant $\mathcal N(k)$ (which depends only on $k$) such that for all $q> \mathcal N(k)$ the map given by $X^k + Y^k$ is surjective on $M_n(\mathbb F_q)$.

-In this article, we obtain more general results about the image of diagonal word map $\omega$ given by the word in Equation~\ref{multi-form} on $M_n(\mathbb K)$ such as when invertible matrices and nilpotent matrices are in the image depending on if we have solutions to certain equations (which are usually $k$-forms) over the underlying field $\mathbb K$.
+In this article, we obtain more general results about the image of the diagonal map $\omega$ given by the polynomial in Equation~\ref{multi-form} on $M_n(\mathbb K)$ such as when invertible matrices and nilpotent matrices are in the image depending on if we have solutions to certain equations (which are usually $k$-forms) over the underlying field $\mathbb K$.
 These results are collected in Section~\ref{diagonal-word}.
-With the help of these, we obtain the following results in Section~\ref{diagonal-field} over various fields: \begin{theorem} Let $m\geq 2$ be an integer.
-Given integers $k_1, k_2, \ldots, k_m \geq 1$, and $\delta_1, \ldots, \delta_m \in \mathbb K$ all non-zero, consider the word map $\omega \colon M_n(\mathbb K)^m \rightarrow M_n(\mathbb K)$ given by
+With the help of these, we obtain the following results in Section~\ref{diagonal-fieldC}, and \ref{diagonal-fieldreal} over various fields: \begin{theorem} Let $m$ be a positive integer and $n\geq 2$.
+Given integers $k_1, k_2, \ldots, k_m \geq 1$, and $\delta_1, \ldots, \delta_m \in \mathbb K$ all non-zero, consider the diagonal map $\omega \colon M_n(\mathbb K)^m \rightarrow M_n(\mathbb K)$ for $n\geq 2$ given by